sonic-net/DASH/test/docs/dash-test-maturity-stages.md

 This document describes the DASH test maturity stages.
 We show both a bottoms-up dataplane testing progression and a top-down full SONiC-stack testing progression.
 The intent is to articulate the various scenarios and show a set of reference diagrams in order to establish a common vocabulary and workflows.

-The respective bottoms-up and top-down approaches allow respective development teams to proceed apace and converge towards eventual full-system integration.
+The bottoms-up and top-down approaches allow respective development teams to proceed apace and converge towards eventual full-system integration.

 ## Legend
 In the diagrams below, the dashed "callout" notes indicate the prerequisites/dependencies needed to achieve this stage of testing, for example: